Blue-throated bee-eater: Breeding

+There has been several observations of migration between islands in southeast Asia or to mainland of Asia.
+One notable seasonal spring migration occurs from Sumatra, across the Strait of Malacca, and ending on the west coast of Malaysia.
+They also migrate from southeast Asia to breeding grounds in southern China during breeding season.

 Blue-throated bee-eaters have a generation rate of around 6.2 years.
-They practice asynchronous brooding, meaning parents begin brooding at different times.
+They practice asynchronous brooding, with the parents beginning incubation with the first egg laid.
 This results in hatching of chicks at different times.
 The eggs hatch over a period of ten days with an average spread of 4.43 ±12.15 days.
 The sequence and timing of the hatching of chicks is correlated with size, with the first-born chick having the greatest mass.
 Parents lay two to seven eggs with a survival of zero to three chicks raised to fledging.
 The chicks normally die in order, starting from youngest and smallest.
-The observed death rate in chicks was largely caused by sibling attacks by utilizing a sharp hook on the upper bill, later lost in development, and inflicting wounds on the naked head of other chicks.
+The observed death rate in chicks was largely caused by sibling attacks by using a sharp hook on the upper bill, later lost in development, and inflicting wounds on the naked head of other chicks.
 Those chicks who are older have time to grow more contour feathers, protecting them from damaging attacks.
 Siblicide is common among other birds to increase the larger and older chick's survival with greater access to food by the parents.
 Sibling attacks are more common among birds when food is scarce and monopolized.
-In the blue-throated bee-eater's case, insects are delivered one by one to the chicks, making food easily monopolized to chicks with the greater advantage.
+In the blue-throated bee-eater's case, insects are delivered one by one to the chicks, making food given to chicks with the greater advantage.
 Increasing brood size did not increase the survival of the chicks.
 Decreasing body mass is correlated with increasing wounds and scars found on the individual chicks, which increased the likelihood of death.

 Food and feeding

-They predominantly feed on flying insects such as bees and wasps.
+They predominantly feed on flying insects such as bees and wasps, though a large percentage of their diet consists of dragonflies, with highest success rate of their catches in sunny conditions.
 Other insects caught include flies, beetles, and other bugs up to 42mm.
-A large percentage of the blue-throated bee eater's diet consists of dragonflies with highest success rate of their catches in sunny conditions.
 Observations found no feeding activities during rain and right after showers.
 Their feeding patterns are well-matched with the seasonal weather patterns.
 The highest feeding rate is during breeding season, perfectly matching the sunniest period, right after the rainy season.